deltabeard/Haiyajan/README.md

 # Haiyajan

-Haiyajan (هیجان) is an entertainment interface that is designed to be small, fast, and simple to use.
+Haiyajan (هیجان; /ˈhaɪəʤɑːn/ *Haiya-jahn*) is an entertainment interface that is designed to be small, fast, and simple to use.
 It uses plugins named "Libretro cores" to provide various emulation and multimedia features.
 It is written in C99 language and depends only on the SDL2 library and the Libretro cores you wish